Sonic-Market/docs/docs/concepts/technical/heap.md

 For any optimization to occur, we need to minimize the number of bits used to store the price point.
 We found that the price could be expressed in 16 bits without losing data by using an index instead of storing the actual price.
 Storing the actual price would be wasting precious bits to support integers that are not viable price points.
 For example, let’s say that the viable price points are 10010, 10020, 10030, and so on.
 The bits used to express 10010 in two’s complement can also be used to express 10011, 10012, and 10013, which is unnecessary as those prices are not supported.
 By saving 10010, 10020, and 10030 as 0, 1, and 2, we can save on wasted space and use fewer bits.

-Currently, there are two strategies for mapping a price to an index.
+Currently, there are two strategies for mapping prices to an index.
 These strategies are called price books; we have arithmetic and geometric price books.
 As the name suggests, the arithmetic price book uses an arithmetic progression, and the geometric price book uses a geometric progression.
 The initial term and common difference/ratio are set by the market creator.

 <figure style={{textAlign:"center"}}>
     <img src={require("./images/pricebook.png").default} />